 Jim Parsons has appeared on the big screen in "School for Scoundrels" and "Heights."
-He has also played pivotal roles in several independent films, including "Garden State," "Gardner of Eden" and "The Great New Wonderful."
+He has also played pivotal roles in several independent films, including "Garden State," "Gardener of Eden" and "The Great New Wonderful."
 Parsons' other television credits include recurring roles in the series "Judging Amy" and "Ed."

-Prior to "The Big Bang Theory," Kaley Cuoco was best known to television audiences for her role as Bridget Hennesy in the series "8 Simple Rules."
+Prior to "The Big Bang Theory," Kaley Cuoco was best known to television audiences for her role as Bridget Hennessy in the series "8 Simple Rules."
 She won a Teen Choice Award for her role and was featured in TV Guide's "Generation Now" and Vanity Fair's "Teenage It" lists.

-Kunal Nayyar's role in The Big Bang Theory is his first as a regular on a television series.
+Kunal Nayyar's role in "The Big Bang Theory" is his first as a regular on a television series.
 He had a guest starring role on NCIS.
 Nayyar is writing his first feature film, and his critically acclaimed play, "Cotton Candy," continues to run in New Delhi.

 Simon Helberg's television credits include guest starring appearances in "MAD TV," "Reno 911," "Joey" and "Studio 60 on the Sunset Strip."
 His feature film credits include "Van Wilder," "Old School," "Good Night, and Good Luck" and "For Your Consideration."